Harry-young-0/GeTAP/README.md

 RStudio: https://posit.co/downloads/

 Following installation, open RStudio.
 Then continue following the instructions below for "Quick start guide".
-NOTE: I am using a Mac but the pipeline will work identically for a Windows computer.
+The pipeline was built on a Mac but will work identically on a Windows computer.

 Important: If you already have R and Rstudio installed prior to your first run, please either fresh install or reset all of your packages.